-The WA Branch exercised right of entry a number of times throughout the financial year ended 31 December 2020.
-This has resulted in the WA Branch:
+The Union exercised right of entry a number of times throughout the financial year ended 31 December 2020.
+This has resulted in the Union:

-- holding general discussions with members; - signing up new members; - providing members with information about industrial disputes; - advising members about their rights and entitlements at work.
+- holding general discussions with members; - signing up new members; - informing members about the status enterprise agreement negotiations; - providing members with information on various industrial disputes between the Union and their Employer such as the Public Transport Authority of Western Australia; - advising members of their rights and entitlements at work.